This is the multi-page printable view of this section. Click here to print.

 To cancel Parallel File Storage, follow the steps below.

-All Services > Storage > Parallel File Storage Click the menu.
-Go to the Service Home page of Parallel File Storage.
+- Click the All Services > Storage > Parallel File Storage menu.
+You will be taken to the Service Home page of Parallel File Storage.

-When the termination is completed, check on the Parallel File Storage list page whether the resource has been terminated.
+- When termination is complete, check on the Parallel File Storage List page whether the resource has been terminated.

 You can create, delete, or recover using snapshots of Parallel File Storage.